Same data, opposing narratives

 Uruguay's top clubs entered the Copa Libertadores with mixed results.
 Nacional's debut did not go as expected, while Peñarol traveled to Bogotá to face Independiente Santa Fe in their opening match.

-Context: Participation in the Copa Libertadores is an important source of national pride and income for Uruguayan football clubs competing against larger rivals from South America.
+Context: Participation in the Copa Libertadores is a major source of national pride and revenue for Uruguayan football clubs competing against larger South American rivals.

-🔎 Why it matters: Both Uruguayan giants began their continental campaigns, with Nacional struggling in its opening match.
+🔎 Why it matters: Both Uruguayan giants began their continental campaigns, with Nacional struggling in their opener.

 No right-leaning outlet covered this story, potentially missing law-and-order framing